WebWallen/Sprint-Challenge-Single-Page-Apps/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 - [ ] Explain benefit(s) using `client-side routing`?
 > Answer: Client side routing minimizes the load time involved.
 You can load a new section, such as a description or shipping section on a product page, without reloading the entire page.
-However, server-side routing is better for search engine optimization.
+However, server-side routing is better for search engine optimization, as the crawlers reach them more easily.

 - [ ] What does AJAX stand for?
 > Answer: Asynchronous Javascript and XTML.
 Basically a fancy word to describe the process of creating more interactive websites with the use of "state" and other React concepts.

 - [ ] What are `controlled components` in React?
-> Answer: An input from the user, such as in a form, that is controlled by a React component.
+> Answer: An input from the user, such as in a form, that is controlled by a React component (i.e. one with input criteria, custom errors, and soon).

 ## Project Set Up